 HMRC may also deem your unincorporated organisation, such as a members' club, dormant for Corporation Tax purposes if it is active or trading but it's due to pay Corporation Tax of less than £100 for an accounting period.

-This guide will help you decide whether your company or organisation is active or dormant and explains what you must do in each case.
+This guide will help you decide whether your company or organisation is active or dormant and explains what you must do when it becomes active.

 On this page: